King Arthur: Be quiet!

 Dennis the Peasant: Well, you can't expect to wield supreme executive power just 'cause some watery tart threw a sword at you!

 Dennis the Peasant: I mean, if I went around saying I was an emperor, just because some moistened bint had lobbed a scimitar at me, theyd put me away!

 Bob thinks he has someone really special helping him.
-A guardian angel, a fairy godmother, the president of the United States, a wise alien, something like that.
+A guardian angel, a fairy godmother, the president of the United States, a wise alien, God, something like that.
 This fake or imaginary benefactor (Faux Empowering Entity) gives Bob (Faux Empowered Person) something that makes him feel special and chosen.
 Consequentially, Bob may consider his own actions justified based on having the benefactor's blessing (or acting as per her advice or direct order).

-However, Bob is totally wrong.
+Unfortunately for Bob, he is totally wrong.
 And the results are likely to be disastrous, as Bob builds his life on a lie and maybe drags others into the mess.

 For this trope to be played straight, it has to be revealed (to the audience) that Bob's benefactor is not legitimate.